Mental Health Networks

 - Aiming to support development of the research workforce in this area, especially researchers who are early in their careers and researchers with relevant lived experience.

-University of Birmingham, Northumbria University, Royal College of Music, London School of Economics and Political Science, The Mental Elf, Public Health England, Campaign to End Loneliness, Association for Young People’s Health, Wellbeing Enterprises, Bromley by Bow Centre, Zinc.
+University of Birmingham, Northumbria University, Royal College of Music, London School of Economics and Political Science, University of Birmingham, The Mental Elf, Public Health England, Campaign to End Loneliness, Association for Young People’s Health, Wellbeing Enterprises, Bromley by Bow Centre, Zinc.

 Violence, Abuse and Mental Health: Opportunities for Change - ES/S004424/1